 Current Planning Applications

 This page lists some contentious local planning applications were there is ongoing debate.
+It gets updated from time to time.
 To see full details of these applications, go to the Leeds City Council Public Access website, and type the application number into the search box.
 When the application is listed on screen, click the "Documents" tab to see individual drawings and documents, and download any that you require.

 By default the Council's "simple search" screen only shows applications submitted in the last six months.
 This causes problems, because the very worst applications may take a long time to process and they can easily drop off the end of the list.
 To see ALL applications, switch to "Advanced Search".
 It is also possible to search on a map: click the map tab, then zoom in to your area of interest.